 Levi was a local legend known for his bootlegging, and is said to have been summoned to court 47 times and convicted twice.
 He liked to say he had consumed enough whiskey to float a battleship.
 He kept a still in the woods behind his home, and boasted that he was rarely caught because he gave eight-gallon jugs of his brew as "gifts" to local law enforcement officials, and that they never lacked for free hooch.

-By 1920, Levi lived with his married son Charles and daughter in law Hattie in Upper Turkeyfoot Township, earning his keep with farm laborer.
-Cousins residing on either side of their home were widower Jonas M. Younkin, and John F. and Diana Elizabeth (McNair) Younkin.
+By 1920, Levi resided with his married son Charles and daughter in law Hattie in Paddytown Upper Turkeyfoot Township, earning his keep with farm laborer.
+Cousins residing on either side of their home were his distant cousins, widower Jonas M. Younkin and John F. and Diana Elizabeth (McNair) Younkin.

-In 1931, Levi worked for the Tantum Lumber Company with son Charles and grandsons Albert Glenn "Mutt" Rose and James Harvey Rose.
+In 1931, Levi was employed by the Tantum Lumber Company with son Charles and grandsons Albert Glenn "Mutt" Rose and James Harvey Rose.
 About that time, a photoraph was taken of their work crew, in the woods near Humbert, later was published in the book, Down the Road of Our Past and also in the Somerset Daily American.
 The photo, seen here, shows the following individuals: Kneeling, left to right: Charley Cameron, Younkin cousin Dennis Romesburg, Levi Rose, Denny Kreger.
-Back, left to right: Charles H. Rose, Mutt rose, Harvey James Rose and Alec Ohler.
+Back, left to right: Charles H. Rose, Mutt Rose, Harvey James Rose and Alec Ohler.

 Levi passed away in 1952 at the age of 96 in the home of son Charles along Chickenbone Road.
 He was buried at the Jersey Church Cemetery near Ursina.